Interleukin 21: Gene

 The human IL-21 gene is about 8.43kb, mapped to chromosome 4 and 180kb from IL-2 gene, and the mRNA product is 616 nucleotides long.

 Tissue and cell distribution

 IL-21 is expressed in activated human CD4+ T cells but not in most other tissues.
 In addition, IL-21 expression is up-regulated in Th2 and Th17 subsets of T helper cells, as well as T follicular cells.
 In fact, it was shown that IL-21 can be used to identify peripheral T follicular helper cells.
 Furthermore, IL-21 is expressed in NK T cells regulating the function of these cells.

 Interleukin-21 is also produced by Hodgkin's lymphoma (HL) cancer cells (which is surprising because IL-21 was thought to be produced only in T cells).
 This observation may explain a great deal of the behavior of classical Hodgkin's lymphoma including clusters of other immune cells gathered around HL cells in cultures.
 Targeting IL-21 may be a potential treatment or possibly a test for HL.
-Notably, IL21 is a key signal triggering proliferation of chronic lymphocytic leukemia (CLL) cells.